 FreeType is already used in many products.
 For example, it serves as a font rendering engine

 Generally speaking, the library allows you to access and manage the contents of font files in a very easy way.

-The FreeType 2 source code is extremely portable for the following reasons:
+FreeType's source code is extremely portable for the following reasons.

 We have made great efforts to ensure that the library is efficient, compact, and customizable.

-No. The library has been specifically designed to read font files with small code size and very low memory usage.
+No. The library is specifically designed to read font files with small code size and very low memory usage.

 A good, freely available font editor is FontForge.

 FreeType is a very low-level rendering engine.
 All it knows how to do is render individual glyphs and return metrics for them.

 Arranging glyphs into words and lines is best left to a 2D graphics rendering library like Cairo.
 Cairo is able to do some primitive typesetting, including very basic translation of Unicode character codes to glyphs; for a more general solution, it uses Pango for text layout, which in turn relies on HarfBuzz to implement the full OpenType rules for glyph substitution and placement (Cairo still handles the actual text drawing).
 To deal with right-to-left (Arabic, Hebrew) text layout, you will also need FriBidi, which handles the details of the Unicode bidirectional layout algorithm.